tacobayle/tfNestedEsxiVcenterMultipleVdsNsxAvi/README.md

 The following variables need to be configured:

-- For the management network:
+- For the management network (which needs to reach the Internet):
   - vcenter.dvs.portgroup.management.netmask like "255.255.252.0"
   - vcenter.dvs.portgroup.management.prefix like "22"
   - vcenter.dvs.portgroup.management.gateway like "10.41.132.1"